arpanet97/learning/README.md

 # learning
-This tryst at learning new stuff.
+This is my tryst at learning new stuff.